SysMo/SmoWeb/ThermoFluids/templates/documentation/reStructuredText/FluidPropsCalculator.rst

 Choice of state variables
 -------------------------

-A pure fluid (fluid consisting of a single chemical species) 2 variables are necessary to complety describe its thermodynamic state.
-In theory these could be any 2 of the following
+For a pure fluid (fluid consisting of a single chemical species) 2 variables are necessary to completely describe its thermodynamic state.
+In theory these could be any 2 from the following
 list:

 * pressure